 The Relationships Education policy and curriculum has been produced in line with statutory guidance from the Department for Education.
 Relationships Education helps children understand the difference between safe and abusive relationships and equips them with the skills to get help if they need it.
 It also teaches them about the importance of a healthy lifestyle and positive mental health, about online and off-line safety.

 Schools have responsibilities for safeguarding and a legal duty to promote pupil well-being (Education and Inspections Act 2006 Section 38).
 We are clear that parents are the prime educators for children on many of these matters and we aim to work in collaboration with parents, building on what pupils learn at home.

 This policy and the Relationships Education curriculum reflects our community's context and diverse nature as well as recognising that the role of educating every child is a partnership between home and school.
-We aim to always deliver content in a sensitive, objective and balanced manner to enable children to consider their own attitudes and actions and make informed, reasoned and responsible decisions while they are at school, at home and in adult life.
+We aim to always deliver content in a sensitive, objective and balanced manner to enable children to comprehend the range of social attitudes and behaviour in modern-day society.
+This will empower them to consider their own attitudes and actions and make informed, reasoned and responsible decisions while they are at school, at home and in adult life.

 All content and resources are available to view upon request.
 The Relationships Education policy and curriculum will be reviewed on an annual basis with consultation with parents where appropriate.